2020-shero-Low-Carbon/React_Server/README.md

 TEAM Low Carbon Server

-It is made with two server programs by Node.js (React, express)
+It is made with two server programs by Node.js (front-end server : React, back-end server : express)

 How to run : npm run dev